 The formal International Labour Organisation (ILO) definition of unemployment is those people who work under one hour per week but are actively seeking work and able to start immediately.
 In many low-income countries that do not have social safety nets, formal unemployment is quite low because it is rare to be able to afford to do no work at all.
 We present here statistics for formal unemployment and an estimate for the small number of discouraged workers.
-We also look at broader measures such as underemployment, which consist of those working part time, but who would like to work more hours a week.
+We also look at broader measures such as underemployment, which consist of those working part time but who would like to work more hours a week.

-Figure 5.1 below presents the percentage distribution of usual employment, unemployment, and economic inactivity among persons aged 16 years and above by district.
+Figure 5.1 below presents usual employment, unemployment, and economic inactivity among persons aged 16 years and above by district.

-The overall employment rate is 80% of the resident population aged 16 years and above in Huye district; the unemployment rate is 0.6% and the economic inactivity rate is 19%.
-As shown in Figure 5.1 below, Huye district is ranked six last of all districts by employment rate.
+The overall employment rate in Kicukiro district is 78% of the resident population aged 16 years and above; the unemployment rate is 4.7% and the economic inactivity rate is 18.3%.
+As shown in Figure 5.1, Kicukiro district is ranked third last after Nyarugenge district (71.3%) and Rusizi district (78%).